-- After the concealer is dry repeat with a second layer of concealer, if necessary, and be sure to "feather" the edges so there isn't a stark contrast between the concealed area and the rest of your skin.
+- After the concealer is dry, repeat with a second layer of concealer, if necessary.
+Be sure to "feather" the edges so there isn't a stark contrast between the concealed area and the rest of your skin.

 - Lightly spray your skin with Balance Hydration Spray, this will help set the minerals without adding excess oil to your skin.